For CIA, protecting defectors from retaliation is a daunting task

 It’s a service that not many people know the country’s premier intelligence service even offers: The CIA is quietly providing lifetime security for several hundred high-value defectors who worked secretly for the United States and fled Russia, China and other hostile states, says the former head of the CIA’s defector resettlement program.

-Joseph Augustyn, who spent 28 years in the agency’s clandestine service before retiring in 2004, said in an interview that most defectors who enter the CIA’s covert security and resettlement program change their names and quietly adapt to a new life.
+Joseph Augustyn, who spent 28 years in the agency’s clandestine service before retiring in 2004, said in an interview that most defectors who enter the CIA’s covert security and resettlement program change their names and quietly adapt to their new lives

-Those who don’t risk assassination and at least one, former Russian KGB Col. Alexander Zaporozhsky, was conned by a Moscow intelligence operation into returning to Russia where he was promptly arrested and sentenced to prison labor.
+Those who don’t enter the program risk assassination.
+Former Russian KGB Col. Alexander Zaporozhsky was conned by a Moscow intelligence operation into returning to Russia, where he was promptly arrested and sentenced to prison labor.

 “In the defector operations center, we had the crown jewels of CIA spies,” Mr. Augustyn told The Washington Times.
 “And we’re responsible for them for life.”

-Unlike the witness protection program run by the U.S. Marshals Service, the CIA does not kick out those that fail to follow the rules.
+Unlike the witness protection program run by the U.S. Marshals Service, the CIA does not kick out those who fail to follow the rules.

-Under a 1949 law, the CIA can bring in up to 100 defectors and their families a year, although it is unlikely the agency ever reached that limit.
+The CIA can bring in up to 100 defectors and their families a year under a 1949 law, although it is unlikely that the agency ever reached its limit.
 The program is populated with Russians, Chinese, North Koreans, Iraqis and others.
-Most are men but the list includes some women spies who were rescued and resettled.
+Most are men, but some female spies have been rescued and resettled.

-“Over the years we have several hundred open cases,” Mr. Augustyn recalled.
+“Over the years, we have several hundred open cases,” Mr. Augustyn said.
 “They don’t go away.
-Some get more attention than others but in our stable we have high hundreds of cases that are open for CIA monitoring.”
+Some get more attention than others, but in our stable we have high hundreds of cases that are open for CIA monitoring.”

 A CIA spokeswoman declined to comment.

-Revenge attacks by Russian agents on defectors in Britain have given the CIA resettlement program new attention.
-Moscow agents are accused of poisoning KGB defector Alexander Litvinenko in 2006, and tried to kill another defector, Sergei Skripal in 2018.
+Russian agents’ revenge attacks against defectors in Britain have given the CIA resettlement program new attention.
+Moscow agents are accused of poisoning KGB defector Alexander Litvinenko in 2006 and tried to kill Sergei Skripal in 2018.

 The attacks were linked to Russian President Vladimir Putin, a former KGB officer.
-“Putin hates traitors,” Mr. Augustyn said, noting that those under CIA protection are right to be concerned about their safety.
+“Putin hates traitors,” Mr. Augustyn said.
+He noted that those under CIA protection are right to be concerned about their safety.

 One of the Russian defectors who decided against changing his name was Oleg Smolenkov, a Kremlin aide who fled Russia with his family in 2017 and was resettled in Stafford, Virginia.

-In 2019, CNN, without naming Mr. Smolenkov, reported that a key aide to Putin was “exfiltrated” from Russia two years earlier.
-Moscow promptly identified the reported spy as Mr. Smolenkov, forcing him to flee his Virginia home.
+Without naming Mr. Smolenkov, CNN reported in 2019 that a key aide to Mr. Putin was “exfiltrated” from Russia two years earlier.
+Moscow promptly identified the reported spy as Mr. Smolenkov, and he was forced to flee his Virginia home.

-Mr. Augustyn said every defector taken in poses security concerns, but that so far the CIA has been very successful in keeping those under its care safe.
-That’s not to say there haven’t been some close calls related to defectors being traced and tracked down, he noted.
+Mr. Augustyn said every defector the CIA takes in poses security concerns.
+So far, he said, the CIA has been successful in keeping those under its care safe, though there have been close calls.

-KGB Col. Aleksandr Poteyev, who headed Moscow’s deep cover “illegals” agent program, began working for the CIA around 1999 and after his defection was nearly tracked down by Russian agents in Florida after using his real name to purchase a fishing license.
-Mr. Poteyev helped the FBI uncover a network of 10 KGB illegals in 2010, including Ana Chapman.
+KGB Col. Aleksandr Poteyev, who headed Moscow’s deep cover “illegals” agent program, began working for the CIA around 1999.
+Russian agents in Florida nearly tracked him down after he used his real name to purchase a fishing license.
+In 2010, Mr. Poteyev helped the FBI uncover a network of 10 KGB illegals, including Anna Chapman.

 China threat

-While Russia is a main security threat, “we worry about the Chinese as well,” Mr. Augustyn said.
+Although Russia is a main security threat, “we worry about the Chinese as well,” Mr. Augustyn said.

-All of China’s valuable defectors who were handled by the CIA’s resettlement center agreed to change their identity over concerns about the long reach of Beijing’s intelligence agents, who are known to operate in covert teams dubbed “fox hunt” operations.
+All of China’s valuable defectors whom the CIA’s resettlement center has handled agreed to change their identities because of concerns about Beijing’s long reach.
+Intelligence agents work in covert teams dubbed “fox hunt” operations.

 “I have met and known several of the Chinese [defectors].
 They’re more cautious than the Russians, frankly, in terms of their fearfulness of retribution,” Mr. Augustyn said.

-The CIA cannot force defectors to change their names and adopt new identities, but strongly urges them to do so to avoid being attacked or kidnapped.
-Some defectors oppose changing their names out of respect for their ancestors or family, but place themselves at greater risk by doing so.
+The CIA cannot force defectors to change their names and adopt new identities but strongly urges them to do so to avoid being attacked or kidnapped.
+Some defectors are reluctant to change their names out of respect for their ancestors or family, but they place themselves at greater risk by keeping their names.

-The fact that none of the Chinese defectors refused to change their names shows they face real danger from Beijing.
+The fact that no Chinese defectors refused to change their names shows they face real danger from Beijing.

 “They’re very cautious.
 They’re very aware because the Chinese community — through the universities, the Confucius Centers, it’s not hard to find these people if you’re [living under your real] name,” Mr. Augustyn said of the Chinese spies.